CryOzone Plus Procedure – Regenerative Neuroma and Heel Pain Foot Cryosurgery Treatment

 You deserve advanced pain relief.
 You may have been experiencing pain in your feet and have exhausted all conservative options.
 Your doctor has told you that traditional surgery is your next option and that concerns you after seeing some of the results.
 Foot Cryosurgery is an excellent minimally-invasive option for you so that you may avoid traditional surgery that can have greater complications and less than desirable outcomes.

-Due to his expertise in Foot Cryosurgery and innovative approach, Dr. Katz has been chosen by Cryogenic Technology as one of the few Podiatrists in the US to train other Physicians.
+Dr. Brennan & Dr. Krawetz pride themselves on compassion and concern for all patients.
+With training by Dr. Katz, whom was the first Cryostar certified Cryosurgeon in the Tampa Bay Area, Dr. Brennan & Dr. Krawetz are able to provide relief for neuroma or heel pain with cryosurgery.
+Due to his expertise in Foot Cryosurgery and innovative approach, Dr. Katz, has been chosen by Cryogenic Technology as one of the few Podiatrists in the US to train other Physicians, specifically Dr. Brennan & Dr. Krawetz.

-He is not part of a large group so that he may provide each patient with individualized attention.
-Each patient gets to spend quality time with Dr. Katz so that they may truly understand their problem and treatment options.
+We are not part of a large group so we can provide each patient with individualized attention.
+Each patient gets to spend quality time with Dr. Brennan or Dr. Krawetz so that they may truly understand their problem and treatment options.

 CryoMax versus ordinary cryosurgery?

 Cryosurgery has been performed on the foot for many years.
 In its early days, there was no ultrasound guidance.
 An incision was made and the probe was placed through the tiny incision to the area where there was the most pain.
 The procedure was then performed in that area.
 The results were decent at best and not very reproducible.
 Most of the doctors that perform cryosurgery today perform it in this manner.
-With better visualization so easily achieved with high powered color ultrasound, Dr. Katz prefers his method over the blind procedure and over the procedure that is done with a black and white ultrasound.
-Dr. Katz calls his procedure CryoMax.
-Dr. Katz has developed this advanced foot cryosurgery technique and it has been refined over many years performing thousands of procedures.
-Dr. Katz is one of the few podiatrists in the US that can offer you this advanced relief for your foot pain.
+With better visualization so easily achieved with high powered color ultrasound, Dr. Brennan & Dr. Krawetz prefer their method over the blind procedure, and black and white ultrasound.
+Dr. Brennan & Dr. Krawetz call the procedure CryoMax.
+Dr. Katz developed this advanced foot cryosurgery technique, and it has been refined over many years performing thousands of procedures.
+Because of this he has been able to train Dr. Brennan and Dr. Krawetz to perform the same procedure with high satisfaction rates.
+Dr. Brennan & Dr. Krawetz are now part of the small contingent of podiatrists in the US that can offer you this advanced relief for your foot pain.

-Dr. Katz received additional advanced training from Andrea Trescot, MD.
-Dr. Trescot is currently one of the foremost authorities on Foot Cryosurgery for pain relief.
-Dr. Katz has adopted her specialized techniques and continues to provide relief to his patients with even greater success.
-He feels fortunate to be one of the few Podiatrists in the US performing this advanced technique.
+Dr. Brennan & Dr. Krawetz received additional advanced training from Marc Katz, DPM.
+Dr. Katz is currently one of the foremost authorities on Foot Cryosurgery for pain relief.
+Dr. Brennan & Dr. Krawetz have adopted his specialized technique and continue to provide relief to their patients with even greater success.
+They feel fortunate to be one of the few Podiatrists in the US performing this advanced technique.

 CryoMax: The Procedure